thiskevinwang/coffee-code-climb/content/blog/july-28-2019/index.md

 I'm kind of indifferent about this and the next, and I didn't understand how to write them until a week ago.

+The following is probably not the correct way to use render props, but I stumbled upon when I was trying to see what was possible.

 ```javascript
 import React, { useState, useEffect } from "react"
 import { render } from "react-dom"